 Finally, for a more upscale experience, go to Orleans Trail Restaurant for garlic and rosemary pork, blackened tilapia tacos, or a candied bacon club.
 Orleans Trail has a chef and it shows.
 O.T., as the locals call it, has a great bar overlooking the lake.
 It’s a great spot to enjoy a pitcher of beer and some wings.

-If you need an iced latte, carmel mocha, or Stockton souviner, drop in Hammon’s Black Walnut Emporium.
-Hammon’s also serves pastries, ice cream, soup and sandwiches.
+If you need an iced latte, caramel mocha, or Stockton souvenir, drop in Hammon’s Black Walnut Emporium.
+Hammon’s also serves pastries, ice cream, soup, and sandwiches.

 Time on the Water

 Nothing helps you reset like a couple hours of kayaking along the pristine shorelines.
 If you’re a guest at The Cabins at Stockton Lake, you can rent a kayak for $15 an hour.
 Stockton marinas will rent you one for $20 for two hours.

 During my last kayaking experience on the lake, I saw four herons, one box turtle, two snakes, and two jet skiers.
 There were so few boaters I could cut across the main channel safely.